openvinotoolkit/open_model_zoo/demos/action_recognition_demo/python/README.md

 This is the demo application for Action Recognition algorithm, which classifies actions that are being performed on input video.
 The following pre-trained models are delivered with the product:
 * `driver-action-recognition-adas-0002-encoder` + `driver-action-recognition-adas-0002-decoder`, which are models for driver monitoring scenario.
 They recognize actions like safe driving, talking to the phone and others
-* `action-recognition-0001-encoder` + `action-recognition-0001-decoder`, which are general-purpose action recognition (400 actions) models for Kinetics-400 dataset.
+* `action-recognition-0001-encoder` + `action-recognition-0001-decoder` and `i3d-rgb-tf`, which are general-purpose action recognition (400 actions) models for Kinetics-400 dataset.

-For more information about the pre-trained models, refer to the [model documentation](../../../models/intel/index.md).
+For more information about the pre-trained models, refer to the [intel models documentation](../../../models/intel/index.md) and [public models documentation](../../../models/public/index.md).

 ## How It Works

-The demo pipeline consists of several frames, namely `Data`, `Encoder`, `Decoder` and `Render`.
+The demo pipeline consists of several frames, namely `Data`, `Model` and `Render`.
 Every step implements `PipelineStep` interface by creating a class derived from `PipelineStep` base class.
 See `steps.py` for implementation details.

 - `DataStep` reads frames from the input video.
+-  Model step depends on model type:
+    - For composite models there are two steps:
       -  `EncoderStep` preprocesses a frame and feeds it to the encoder model to produce a frame embedding.
       -  `DecoderStep` feeds embeddings produced by the `EncoderStep` to the decoder model and produces predictions.
+    - For single model `SingleModelStep` does both preprocess and produce predictions.
 - `RenderStep` renders prediction results.

 Pipeline steps are composed in `AsyncPipeline`.
 Every step can be run in separate thread by adding it to the pipeline with `parallel=True` option.